-• SEA LIFE, Bay of Rays
+- SEA LIFE, Bay of Rays

 Port Jackson Sharks

-Bob, Spot, Splits, Kinky, and Trio are our resident Port Jackson Sharks!
+Bob, Spot, Splits, Kinky, Trio, and Mango are our resident Port Jackson Sharks!
 These lovely ladies lay eggs which are spiral shaped and look like seaweed!
 That helps prevent them getting snacked on by camouflaging the eggs into their environment.
 They can only be found in southern Australia and nowhere else in the world.
 These sharks are nocturnal and are mostly active at night, which is why they are a dark brown colour.
 Much like carpet sharks, Port Jackson Sharks are able to rest at the bottom, rather than continuously swimming.
 These sharks love to snack on animals with a hard shell, like crabs, so their teeth are almost flat like our molars.
 This doesn’t mean that they can’t give a painful bite though!

 Fiddler Rays